bnerDY/Kudotsu-Prototype/README.md

 9.Create the bundle for JavaScript and corresponding css.

-##### FYI: I am not sure about why my connection to the MYSQL is ok, but I can not create table to store account information on the azure clearDB(MYSQL).
-Nevertheless, I provide the application using ADO.NET to show database and SQL on local machine.
+##### FYI: The connection to the MYSQL is ok, By using MYSQL for storage, the default data storage mechanism for ASP.NET identity needs to be changed.
+So the table is not working so far on the azure.
+Nevertheless, I provide the application using ADO.NET to show the understanding of database and SQL on local machine.